 It is a tradition for a lot of people in Spring to clear out the old and make way for the new.
 Why stop with your cupboards and household items?
 Take it a stage further and give your body a clean out too.

-If you have been feeling lethargic, bloated and irritable then you may benefit from cleansing your body, especially if you over indulged during the festive season and the Easter weekend approaching.
+If you have been feeling lethargic, bloated and irritable then you may benefit from cleansing your body, especially if you over indulged during the last few months and the Easter weekend approaching.

 Here are some gentle suggestions to help you get started with a healthier regime in your daily life, resulting in a more energetic and balanced mind and body.
 Gradually reduce the bad habits and excessive use of stimulants eg tea, coffee, sugar and carbonated drinks that your body has come to rely upon over a long period of time.